groupdocs-viewer-cloud/groupdocs-viewer-cloud-ruby-samples/README.md

 ## Prerequisites

 + Ruby with Gem installed
-+ Get your AppSID and AppKey at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).
++ Get your client id and client secret at [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) (free registration is required).

 ## How to Run the Examples?

 The package contains Ruby examples.
 Follow the given steps to proceed run:

 * Extract the downloaded project
-* Edit RunExamples.rb and put appSid and appKey, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) there
+* Edit RunExamples.rb and put client id and client secret, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) there
 * Go to "Examples" directory of the project
 * Execute "gem install groupdocs_viewer_cloud" command
 * Run examples using "ruby RunExamples.rb" command